borisa99/dr-zac/content/pages/about.md

     photo:
       alt: Dr Zac
       image: /img/about/drZac1.png
-    title: Dr. Zac completed his medical studies at the <span class="text-blue">University of Sydney</span>, successfully gaining a Bachelor of Medicine and Bachelor of Surgery.
+    title: Dr. Zac completed his medical studies at the <span class="text-blue-500">University of Sydney</span>, successfully gaining a Bachelor of Medicine and Bachelor of Surgery.
     content:
       <span style='margin-bottom:16px;display:block;'>Before his studies, Dr. Zac trained and worked as a Registered Nurse, both in Australia and internationally.</span>